elim316/Personal-Portfolio/README.md

 [Description of the DSTA BrainHack project]

-### NUS-NGIS Innovation Challenge
+### NUS-NCIS Innovation Challenge

-[Description of the NUS-NGIS Innovation Challenge project]
+[Description of the NUS-NCIS Innovation Challenge project]

 ## University Modules